huda-alzahabi/Safely/README.md

 - I want to add my location, my address, and outpatient clinics working hours, so the patient can find me.

+#### &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  As an admin:

+- I want view all my users and their information, so that I can manage them.
+- I want to view statistics about the app, so that I can see how it is used.

 <br><br>